KatherineMichel/agile-sprint-playbook/combination.md

 * Determine prototype medium
 * Plan interview questions
 * Make plans for reducing risks not addressed by the prototype
-* Consider plans for the week following the design sprint

 ### Activities